logux/client/README.md

 between clients and server logs.

-This library allows to put a events (like “actions” in Redux) to local log and synchronize them with [Logux server].
+This library allows to put a events (like “actions” in Redux) to local log and synchronize them with [Logux server] and then to all other online clients.

 This is low-level client API.
-Redux-like API will be soon, which will be better for most of developers.
+Redux-like API will be soon.
+It will be better for most of developers.

 [Logux server]: https://github.com/logux/logux-server